 Securing a web API with Azure AD

-This Node.js server will give you with a quick and easy way to set up a REST API Service using the OAuth2 protocol.
+This Node.js server will give you a quick and easy way to set up a REST API Service using the OAuth2 protocol.
 Then this service is integrated with Azure Active Directory for API protection.
-The sample server included in the download are designed to run on any platform.
+The sample server included in the download is designed to run on any platform.

 This REST API server is built using Restify and MongoDB with the following features:

 - A node.js server running an REST API interface with JSON using MongoDB as persistent storage

 - REST APIs leveraging OAuth2 API protection for endpoints using Azure Active Directory

 We've released all of the source code for this example in GitHub under an Apache 2.0 license, so feel free to clone (or even better, fork!) and provide feedback on the forums.